writethedocs/www/docs/conf/portland/2023/writing-day.rst

 Depending on time, we plan to cover some or all of the following topics.
 We believe the initial work here includes:

-* blueprint spec: the syntax used in definied blueprints
+* blueprint spec: the syntax used in defined blueprints
 * we will go over the syntax and clarify any ambiguity as well as add additional features:
   `blueprint validate <schema> <targetFile>`: check that <targetFile> matches a given blueprint
 * we will go over what the output of validation should look like: